 Complex redundancy is an extension of the TÆMS model to include a so-called local Quality Accumulation Function (QAF).
 It represents the situation where a task has multiple subtasks that need to be executed simultaneously, and therefore a one-to-one mapping between subtasks and robots is required.
 Such a situation occurs in the case of the task of joint transportation of orange brick.
 Two robots have to schedule their part of the task at the same time and execute it jointly.
 Globally, both subtasks must be executed to complete the task, while locally only one of these tasks should be scheduled for each robot.
-Therefore, tasks are modeled as complexly redundant by having QAF of their parent task as $q\sum$ (logical OR) or $q\sum\all$ (logical AND) and $QAF{local}$ as $q\max$ (logical XOR).
+Therefore, tasks are modeled as complexly redundant by having QAF of their parent task as q_sum (logical OR) or q_sum_all (logical AND) and QAF{local} as q_max (logical XOR).
 We use the term redundancy because the effect is similar to the simply redundant tasks, but its resolution must be handled differently.
-Instead of multiple robots compete for n tasks, $m \ge n$ , so that each robot schedules only one subtask and all subtasks are assigned.
+Instead of multiple robots competing for a single task, as is the case in the resolution of simple redundancy, m robots compete for n tasks, $m \ge n$, so that each robot schedules only one subtask and all subtasks are assigned.